 Piedmont & Cinque Terre Trails

-From the Langhe Hills to the Italian Riviera
+A wine & hiking tour, from the Langhe Hills to the Italian Riviera

 - Hike in two distinctive regions of Italy: Piedmont and Liguria